farshidrayhancv/FRnet-DTI/README.md

 Train-FRnet-2.py uses the output of Train-FRnet-1.py as input for classification.

-PS: In our reseach we created new csv with 4096 features and class values and used that as the dataset to train and test FRnet-2.
+PS: In our reseach we created new seperate csv file for each dataset with 4096 features and class values and used that as the dataset to train and test FRnet-2.

 # Paper link: here !!